treeverse/lakeFS/design/open/commit-metadata/airflow.md

 The DAG run URL is still a useful _identifier_, but it cannot be used to query for information.

-We offer a simple future-proof method to allow changing URLs: Configure a number of "URL endpoints" on lakeFS.
+In a second phase, we may offer a simple future-proof method to allow changing URLs: Configure a number of "URL endpoints" on lakeFS.
 They will look like variable expansions ("`http://$my_airflow/path/to/dag`") in commit metadata.
 Configuring the current Airflow base URL in the lakeFS configuration allows both uniqueness and forwards compatibility to work.

 Users are not required to use these shortcuts, of course -- and small or test installations might choose to avoid them entirely.